Cattle Dog / Bull Terrier / Mixed (short coat) : : Male (neutered) : : Young : : Medium

 LUCKY was transferred to GaDaH from a shelter in Hawaii, he arrived at the rescue after a long flight and drive on Thursday, 18th August 2022.

 LUCKY is neutered, rabies, core vaccines, heartworm/tick tested negative.
 He is on monthly prevention, microchipped, has an estimated date of birth of 31 March 2021 and weighs 36 pounds.
 We have no way of knowing what the actual breed is, so it is up to people to look at the pictures and video's to make up their own mind.

-After being here at the rescue for 6 weeks, a wonderful volunteer family offered to foster Lucky to help him relax and settle more, something that he wasn't really able to do here at the rescue.
-It was too busy for him and with so many dogs he could not relax.
+After being here at the rescue for 6 weeks, a wonderful volunteer family offered to foster Lucky to help him relax and settle more, with 15 dogs in the house it was something that he wasn't really able to do here at the rescue.
 Lucky went to his new foster family on Sunday, 2nd October 2022.